rouskinlab/seismic-rna/src/userdocs/extras/run/relate.rst

 Relate setting: Ambiguous insertions and deletions
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-When insertions and deletions (indels) occur in repetitive regions, determining which base(s) were inserted or deleted can be impossible due to the repetitive reference sequence itself, even if the reads were perfectly free of errors.
+When insertions or deletions (indels) occur in repetitive sequences, determining which base(s) were inserted or deleted can be impossible due to the repetitive reference sequence itself, even if the reads were perfectly free of errors.
 To handle ambiguous indels, SEISMIC-RNA introduces a new algorithm that finds